 15 Units

-This course introduces general terminology and principles regarding waste, recycling, resource management and Zero Waste.
-The history of waste and resource management in California, including residential, commercial and institutional reuse, recycling, and composting programs, is addressed.
-An overview of national, state, and local legislation and regulations related to waste and resource management and recycling is provided.
-The course covers waste diversion practices such as reduce, reuse, recycle, and also introduces principles in recovery, remanufacturing and repurchasing.
+This course introduces general terminology and principles regarding waste and sustainable materials management systems.
+The history of waste and materials management in California, including residential, commercial and institutional reuse, recycling, food recovery and composting programs, is addressed.
+An overview of state, national and global legislation and regulations related to sustainable materials management systems is provided.
+The course covers waste diversion practices such as reduce, reuse, recycle, and introduces principles in recovery, re-manufacturing, redesign and repurchasing.

 - Area V: Global Citizenship